thewileylab/ReviewR/README.md

 Server Quick Start
 Guide](https://support.rstudio.com/hc/en-us/articles/360011458854-Shiny-Server-Quick-Start-Installation-and-Configuration)
 to get Shiny Server up and running.
-After cloning the repository as described above, symlink the ReviewR directory to `/srv/shiny-server/ReviewR`.
+After cloning the repository as described above to your server, symlink the ReviewR directory to `/srv/shiny-server/ReviewR`.
 Note, for Google Authentication to work, your server must have a fully qualified domain name and link to a Google Project that you own to perform authorization.